Engineering: Social context

-Engineering companies in many established economies are facing significant challenges with regard to the number of professional engineers being trained, compared with the number retiring.
-This problem is very prominent in the UK where engineering has a poor image and low status.
-There are many negative economic and political issues that this can cause, as well as ethical issues.
-It is widely agreed that the engineering profession faces an "image crisis", rather than it being fundamentally an unattractive career.
-Much work is needed to avoid huge problems in the UK and other western economies.
-Still, the UK holds most engineering companies compared to other European countries, together with the United States.
+Engineering companies in more developed economies face challenges with regard to the number of engineers being trained, compared with those retiring.
+This problem is prominent in the UK where engineering has a poor image and low status.
+There are negative economic and political issues that this can cause, as well as ethical issues.
+It is agreed the engineering profession faces an "image crisis".
+The UK holds the most engineering companies compared to other European countries, together with the United States.

 Code of ethics

 Many engineering societies have established codes of practice and codes of ethics to guide members and inform the public at large.
 The National Society of Professional Engineers code of ethics states:

-In Canada, many engineers wear the Iron Ring as a symbol and reminder of the obligations and ethics associated with their profession.
+In Canada, engineers wear the Iron Ring as a symbol and reminder of the obligations and ethics associated with their profession.

 Relationships with other disciplines

 Science

 There exists an overlap between the sciences and engineering practice; in engineering, one applies science.
 Both areas of endeavor rely on accurate observation of materials and phenomena.
 Both use mathematics and classification criteria to analyze and communicate observations.

 Scientists may also have to complete engineering tasks, such as designing experimental apparatus or building prototypes.
 Conversely, in the process of developing technology, engineers sometimes find themselves exploring new phenomena, thus becoming, for the moment, scientists or more precisely "engineering scientists".

 In the book What Engineers Know and How They Know It, Walter Vincenti asserts that engineering research has a character different from that of scientific research.
 First, it often deals with areas in which the basic physics or chemistry are well understood, but the problems themselves are too complex to solve in an exact manner.

 There is a "real and important" difference between engineering and physics as similar to any science field has to do with technology.
 Physics is an exploratory science that seeks knowledge of principles while engineering uses knowledge for practical applications of principles.
 The former equates an understanding into a mathematical principle while the latter measures variables involved and creates technology.
 For technology, physics is an auxiliary and in a way technology is considered as applied physics.
 Though physics and engineering are interrelated, it does not mean that a physicist is trained to do an engineer's job.
 A physicist would typically require additional and relevant training.
 Physicists and engineers engage in different lines of work.
 But PhD physicists who specialize in sectors of engineering physics and applied physics are titled as Technology officer, R&D Engineers and System Engineers.